pashpashpashpash/pageCounter/README.md

 }

-dirCount - count of subdirectories pagesCount - count of pages of all supported documents err - information about some errors
+dirCount - count of subdirectories;
+pagesCount - count of pages of all supported documents;
+err - information about some errors